dratul/B.-Tech.-Projects/Final_Project_Report_sample/README.md

-# Project Report Formatting Rules
+# Project Report writing  Guidelines
 ## 1
 Do not directly copy content from anywhere.
 You can use AI generated content but AI generated content must be properly reviewed before using in the report.
 ## 2